khamseaffan/PartSelectAI/partselect_ai_frontend/README.md

 * `src/App.js`: Main application component, likely manages overall state and layout.
 * `src/components/ChatWindow.js`: Component displaying the conversation history.
 * `src/components/MessageInput.js`: Component for the user text input and send button.
-* `src/services/api.js` (or similar): Module handling communication with the backend API, including the EventSource connection for streaming.
+* `src/services/api.js` : Module handling communication with the backend API, including the EventSource connection for streaming.

 ## Limitations & Future Work

 * **Frontend Only:** This application relies entirely on the backend service for its logic and responses.
 * **Basic UI:** The current UI provides core functionality but could be enhanced.
-* **Future Improvements:**
-    * More sophisticated loading states and error handling displays.
-    * Enhanced UI/UX elements (e.g., clickable links in messages, better product display).
-    * Improved accessibility features.
-    * End-to-end testing.